aligent/pert-with-wings/README.md

 # Creating chrome / firefox extension packages.

+Find `PERT with wings testing` secure note in LastPass containing testing credentials and create `.env` in project root.

 **Important:** Increment the version number of the extension by updating version in `package.json`.
 (This will be the version of the extension as well.)

 `yarn build`

-Creates two zip files inside /extensions folder for chrome web store and Firefox Add-ons.
+This will run tests and create two zip files inside /extensions folder for chrome web store and Firefox Add-ons.

 # Report a bug / Request a feature